H. Carrie Bottenberg, Ph.D.

 Donna M. Delparte, Ph.D.

-Dr. Delparte's current research focus relates to visualization, 3D modeling and analysis.
-She is using 3D platforms to visualize her research work with photogrammetry, Structure from Motion (SfM), LiDAR and point-cloud generation from gaming devices.
-Specific research applications relate to avalanche flow modeling and hazard mapping, terrain models, land cover change and image analysis.
+I have an extensive background in the applications of GIS and remote sensing to the fields of geosciences, resource management and conservation/environmental planning.
+My current research focus relates to visualization, 3D modeling and analysis.
+I'm using 3D platforms to visualize research work with photogrammetry, Structure from Motion (SfM), LiDAR and point-cloud generation from gaming devices.
+Specific research applications relate to avalanche flow modeling and hazard mapping, terrain models, land cover change, precision agriculture and image analysis.
+My professional experience also extends to government and industry sectors.

 Sarah Godsey, Ph.D.